lorddex/daily-bot/README.md

 ## Usage

 Send a private message to the Slack Bot linked to this application or tag the bot.
+You can use the shortcut `/msg @daily your message` that sends a private message to the bot.

 The bot will answer with a `thumbsup` and will register your message.

 After you can use a command linked to the `/report` endpoint to get a list of the saved messages.